ScottNealon/HumansVsZombies/README.md

 For more information on rules, check out the [offcial Humans vs Zombies webiste](https://humansvszombies.org/) or the [Georgia Tech Humans vs Zombies website](https://hvz.gatech.edu/rules/).

-## Running the Simulation
+## Running the Model
-The simulation can be run in one of two formats: web-hosted and locally.
+The model can be run in one of two formats: NetLogo Web and NetLogo Desktop.

-The web-hosted format is run from [Netlogoweb.org](https://netlogoweb.org).
-By pointing it towards this repository, the current model can be run.
-You can access this by following the following link: [Humans vs Zombies Web-hosted Simulation](http://netlogoweb.org/web?https://raw.githubusercontent.com/ScottNealon/HumansVsZombies/master/main.nlogo)
+The NetLogo Web format is run from [NetLogoWeb.org](https://netlogoweb.org).
+By directing the website towards this repository, the most recent version of the model can be run.
+You can access this by following the following link: [Humans vs Zombies NetLogo Web](http://netlogoweb.org/web?https://raw.githubusercontent.com/ScottNealon/HumansVsZombies/master/main.nlogo)

-To run the simulation locally, start by [downloading the NetLogo application](https://ccl.northwestern.edu/netlogo/download.shtml).
-Then, download [main.nlogo](https://github.com/ScottNealon/HumansVsZombies/blob/master/main.nlogo) from this repository.
-The simulation can be run and edited by opening main.nlogo in the NetLogo application.
+The NetLogo Desktop format is run from a desktop application.
+To download the application, go to [the NetLogo application download page](https://ccl.northwestern.edu/netlogo/download.shtml).
+Additionally, download [main.nlogo](https://github.com/ScottNealon/HumansVsZombies/blob/master/main.nlogo) from this repository.
+The model can be run and edited by opening main.nlogo in the NetLogo application.

-## Simulation Tutorial
+## Model Tutorial

-The simualtion starts out unloaded.
+The model starts out unloaded.
 Start by pressing "Reset Simulation".
-This will setup the agents to play the model.
+This will setup the agents to run a single simulation.
 Press "Run Simulation" to run the model.
 When the simulation is complete, press "Reset Simulation" to revert.
 Press "Reset Settings" to set settings to default values.

 ## Simulation Settings
 TBD